microsoft/fluent-ui-react/.github/add-a-feature.md

   - the docs under `/docs/src/examples/components/MyComponent`,
   - the tests under `/test/specs/components/MyComponent`

-You can customize also the styles of your component by adding proper variables and styles files under the theme directory.
+You can customize the styles of your component by adding necessary variables and styles as part of your theme.
 E.g. for update on the `teams` theme: `/src/themes/`

+### Good practice

-Generally if you're updating a component, push a small change so you can open a PR early.
+Generally if you're updating a component, push a small change so that your PR could be reviewed quickly.

 Stateless components should be written as a `function`: